-2. Significant accounting policies (including use of estimates and judgements) continued
+2. Material accounting policies (including use of estimates and judgements) continued Revenue continued

-Revenue continued

-Sale of home heating and growing media products
+Sale of home heating products

-Customers obtain control of fuels and growing media product when the goods are delivered to and have been accepted at the customer's premises.
+Customers obtain control of home heating product when the goods are delivered to and have been accepted at the customer's premises.
 Invoices are usually payable on typical industry terms.
 Rebates are provided in certain circumstances.
 There is no right of return for the goods.